 - 1.6.1 This Professional Standard must be considered in the context of applicable legislation.
-If there is a conflict between this Professional Standard and any applicable legislation, then the legislation takes precedence, and any differences must be documented in the Actuarial Report.
-In this context, legislation includes regulations, prudential standards, subordinate standards, accounting standards, rules issued by government authorities, and standards issued by professional bodies.
-Clauses 1.6.2 to 1.6.6 indicate specific examples of such legislation that may affect the work undertaken under this Professional Standard. - 1.6.2 The Act provides for APRA to issue prudential standards regulating the activities of, and imposing requirements on, authorised general insurers.
-APRA Prudential Standards mandate valuations of General Insurance Claims for authorised general insurers, with regard taken of the relevant Professional Standards of the Institute. - 1.6.3 Valuation estimates of General Insurance Claims for self-insurers, specialised insurers, insurance pools and/or accident compensation schemes are required by various Commonwealth, State and Territory authorities in Australia.
+If there is a conflict between this Professional Standard and any applicable legislation, then the legislation takes precedence, and any differences must be documented in the Report.
+In this context, legislation includes regulations, prudential standards, subordinate standards, accounting standards, rules issued by government authorities, and standards issued by professional bodies which have the force of law.
+Clauses 1.6.3 to 1.6.7 indicate specific examples of such legislation that may affect the work undertaken under this Professional Standard. - 1.6.2 A reference to legislation or a legislative provision in this Professional Standard includes any statutory modification, or substitution of that legislation or legislative provision and any subordinate legislation issued under that legislation or legislative provision.
+Similarly, a reference to a Professional Standard includes any modification or replacement of such. - 1.6.3 The Act provides for APRA to issue prudential standards regulating the activities of, and imposing requirements on, authorised general insurers and Level 2 Insurance Groups (as defined by APRA).
+APRA Prudential Standards mandate valuations of General Insurance Claims for authorised general insurers and Level 2 Insurance Groups, with regard taken of the relevant Professional Standards of the Institute.